Anabel Hernández: Toallagate

-In 2001, Hernández, while working at Milenio, broke the news story about the "extravagance" with which the winning presidential candidate, Vicente Fox, had decorated his personal accommodation using public funds, while he was campaigning on a ticket of "economic austerity."
+In 2001, Hernández, while working at Milenio, broke the news story about the "extravagance" with which the winning presidential candidate, Vicente Fox, had decorated his personal accommodation using public funds, while he was campaigning on a ticket of "economic austerity".
 The newspaper published expense reports of President Vicente Fox's government for the redecoration of presidential cabins.
 The official investigation led to evidence of overcharges, purchases for which there were no orders, and names and phone numbers of companies who had made charges that no longer existed.
 In Mexico, the scandal became known as Toallagate [Towelgate].
 For her reporting, Hernández won the 2002 Mexican National Journalism Award.

 Drug trade exposés

 In 2010, after a five-year period of research, Hernández published Los Señores del Narco, later also published in English (Narcoland: The Mexican Drug Lords and their Godfathers).
 The book has sold over 100,000 copies; Hernández says its popularity is an indication of the absence of information about the drug trade in Mexico.
 Journalists have been killed every year since the drug war began.

 According to Hernández, the complicity of the government, police, military, and business and finance sectors makes the power of the drug cartels and their business possible.
 She has claimed that, under President Fox, the relationship between the cartels and government changed as Fox sided with the Sinaloa cartel by letting Joaquín "El Chapo" Guzmán escape prison in 2001.
 Her book details how the Mexican authorities took sides in the drug cartels' infighting.

-She has written about the alleged relationship between the Mexican government and United States agents, and the impact it ostensibly has had on the Mexican Drug War, including the beginning of the methamphetamine trade by the Sinaloa cartel.
+She has written about the alleged relationship between the Mexican government and United States agents, and the impact it ostensibly has had on the Mexican drug war, including the beginning of the methamphetamine trade by the Sinaloa cartel.

 Hernández has received numerous death threats from the government of Mexico itself since writing about the drug cartels and is under protection.
 She told Narco News Bulletin, "A journalist who has to walk with bodyguards is an embarrassment for any nation.
-I constantly fear for my health and the health of my family, but the fear only drives me and lets me know that I’m on the right path."
+I constantly fear for my health and the health of my family, but the fear only drives me and lets me know that I'm on the right path."
 She also wrote in a World Press Freedom Day publication in 2012: "Silence is killing men, women and children ... and it is killing journalists.
 But breaking the silence can also be deadly."

 Criticism of the Calderón government

-Her 2013 book México en llamas: el legado de Calderón is an investigation into government corruption and allegations of political complicity during the period of Calderón's presidency.
+Her 2013 book México en llamas: el legado de Calderón is an investigation into government corruption and allegations of political complicity during the period of Felipe Calderón's presidency.